kumahq/kuma/UPGRADE.md

 ## Upcoming release

+### Helm

+controlPlane.resources is now on object instead of a string.
+Any existing value should be adapted accordingly.

 ### Zone egress

 Previously, when mTLS was configured and `ZoneEgress` deployed, requests were routed automatically through `ZoneEgress`.
 Now it's required to